Torcross: Storms and coastal erosion

 beachhead along a stretch of beach about 1000 metres long.
 Part of the A379 road along Slapton Sands near Slapton village was also destroyed; it was not reopened for three months after being rerouted.
 3,000 tons of boulders were initially used to protect the road, but were later removed because of damage to the Slapton Ley SSSI.

 The maintenance of the road is vital to Torcross as it is the main access route to Dartmouth for the villagers and local businesses.
 South Hams District Council is working to keep the A379 from being eroded, realigning the road and importing shingle from parts of Slapton Sands that have a surplus.
 A study by Natural England after the 2001 storm confirmed that because of the reduction in the amount of shingle available and the increasing frequency of storms, coupled with a predicted 30 to 40 cm rise in sea level over the next 50 years, Slapton Sands is retreating and will continue to retreat.

 On Tuesday and Wednesday 4 and 5 February 2014 a storm caused extensive damage to the properties along the promenade with the sea entering all properties except one on the night of 4 February.
 The buildings were hit by green water that came over the sea wall and large shingle also hit them.
 The road was also covered with the beach and became unpassable.
 Another storm on the night of Friday 14 February resulted in thousands of tonnes of the beach being washed onto the beach road, 4 people had to be rescued from their cars that were washed off the road, the coastguards undertaking the rescue also got their vehicle stuck on the unpassable beach road.

 In January 2015, some 27,000 tonnes of shingle was moved from further up the beach at a cost of £250,000 to strengthen the sea defences this was washed away by the next high tide.

 During February 2016 the sea wall collapsed beyond the easternmost buildings, which resulted in the road being closed.
 Also the concrete promenade began to crack along its length.

-Tourism

-The village was originally a fishing/farming village however tourism developed in the late Victorian age with at its peak 3 hotels and 10 B&Bs hosting many tourists who visited the area, sadly no hotels remain.
-There are only 3 B&Bs and a few Airbnbs, village facilities includes 3 eating places, The Torcross Boathouse restaurant and fish & chip takeaway, The Start Bay Inn and Sea Breeze café.

-Torcross lies at the southern end of Slapton Ley National Nature Reserve where Slapton Ley issues through a culvert under the road and into the sea.
-The A379 road swings inland towards Kingsbridge at the village and the dwellings of Torcross follow the road inland for a few hundred metres.
-Some dwellings situated on higher ground south of the village offer views of Start Bay.